Bang for the Buck: Big Iron Boxes, Even Bigger Bucks

 None of the configurations have any hardware or software support costs.
 Pricing is just for hardware acquisition and basic installation support.

-How the System z9 Stacks Up to Other Big Iron
+How the i5 Stacks Up to Other Big Iron

-The entry 16-core i5 595 machines overlap in performance with the high-end i5 570 machines.
+The entry 16-core i5 595 machines overlap in performance with the high-end i5 570 machines that were detailed a few weeks ago in the enterprise server comparison.
 These i5 595 machines offer considerably worse value for the dollar than the i5 570s, and that is the case because the expandability that the i5 595 machines have does not come for free.
 The good news is that the price/performance of the i5 595 gets better as the machine gets bigger, and it gets a lot better for Enterprise Edition machines.
 For the largest 64-core configuration, the premium to activate 5250 processing on all 64 cores is a mere 18 percent compared to a machine with no 5250 capacity.

 This is about the only premium that IBM should be charging for 5250 processing, in my opinion, and it is a pity that 5250 capacity is so much more expensive on other i5 machines.
 On a 16-core i5 595, the green-screen tax runs to 62 percent.
 At the low-end of the i5 570 line, the premium is nearly 100 percent.
 On the hypothetical quad-core System iQ machines I created a few weeks ago, I gave 5250 processing a 3X premium, but only after radically boosting performance.
 On the i5 520 and i5 550, IBM is charging a 2.5X to 3X premium for green-screen processing.